collapsed-stacks/atheism/questions/2031/are-there-any-studies-which-correlate-the-lack-of-religious-belief-the-lack-of.md

 - posted by: [CesarGon](https://stackexchange.com/users/-1/80-cesargon) on 2011-01-07
 - score: 0

-<p>Satoshi Kanazawa has a paper titled "Why Liberals and Atheists Are More Intelligent" on Social Psychology Quarterly; I am not sure if you can find the full version online for free, but <a href="http://reason.com/blog/2010/02/24/why-liberals-and-atheists-are" rel="nofollow">here</a> is a short summary.</p>
+Satoshi Kanazawa has a paper titled "Why Liberals and Atheists Are More Intelligent" on Social Psychology Quarterly; I am not sure if you can find the full version online for free, but <a href="http://reason.com/blog/2010/02/24/why-liberals-and-atheists-are">here</a> is a short summary.

 ## Answer 2036